Ocean Health.

 According to the Food and Agriculture Organisation (United Nations, 2025), 35.5% of global marine fish stocks are overfished and 64.5% are harvested at or near their maximum sustainable limit.

-Traditional omega‑3 supplements rely on fish or krill oil — industries that contribute to overfishing, by‑catch, and pressures on marine habitats.
-These oils also carry significant variability in purity and contaminants.
-Analysis of fish‑oil supplements have observed that several products contain significant amounts of heavy metals, with one sample in 2022 containing over ten times the maximum lead (Pb) limits.
+Traditional omega‑3 supplements rely on fish or krill oil — industries associated with overfishing and by‑catch.
+Fish oils also show considerable variability in purity and contaminant levels.
+A 2022 analysis of fish‑oil supplements identified several products with measurable heavy metals, including one sample with more than ten times the acceptable lead (Pb) limit.

-Omega-3, and many other marine-based nutrients can be produced responsibly on land, through algae cultivation, synthetic production, or sourced from geological mineral deposits.
+Omega-3, and many other marine nutrients can be produced responsibly on land, through algae cultivation or synthetic production, resulting in clean, responsible nutrition.

-We intend to source a high‑purity EPA and DHA oil produced through controlled microalgae fermentation by a leading biotechnology company based in the Netherlands.
+We source a pure, EPA-rich oil from a leading bioscience company headquartered in the Netherlands.

 The ingredient is: